Rosamond Spicer: Biography

-Spicer's higher education was at the Northwestern University on the subject of cultural anthropology under the guidance of Melville Herkovits, from where, in 1934, she obtained a degree in archaeology.
+Spicer's higher education was at the Northwestern University on the subject of cultural anthropology under the guidance of Melville Herskovits, from where, in 1934, she obtained a degree in archaeology.
 She continued her studies at the University of Chicago in 1938 to receive a Master's degree in anthropology.
 She also studied Near Eastern history and hieroglyphs at the Chicago's Oriental Institute.
 She married Edward Holland Spicer on June 21, 1936, in Glenview, IL, after they had met at the Department of Anthropology at the University of Chicago where he had joined to pursue his s higher studies.
 Ned who joined the University of Chicago to pursue his doctoral degree in social anthropology under a full scholarship.
 But he did not have any enough money to sustain.
 It was then that Rosamond P. Brown and her friends shared their supper every evening with Ned.
 This association flowered into permanent marriage alliance between Rosamond and Ned.
 Together they had three children, Barry, Penny, and Lawson.
 She died on December 7, 1998.